khanhicetea/slimfit-docs/content/concepts/index.md

 ];
 ```

-where `$config_replace_in_container` is an array of key-value config will be replaced in DI Container.
+which `$config_replace_in_container` is an array of key-value config will be replaced in DI Container.